prtkgpt/questdb.io/questdb/docs/myFirstDatabase.md

 SAMPLE BY 1h;
 ```

-Results should look like the data below:
+Results should look like the data below.

 |ts	                            |city	|make	|average
 |-------------------------------|-------|-------|------------